 - Firstly, if the interference is caused only by VDSL services serving your own household, then temporarily turning off your VDSL modem will halt the VDSL signals (both upstream and downstream).
-Therefore, if any interference disappears when the VDSL modem is turned off, then it is likely that it is caused either by VDSL itself or by the power supply (typically a switched mode power supply) powering the VDSL modem. - Secondly, VDSL uses the HF spectrum up to 17.664MHz, although in practice the upper limit is usually nearer 17.1MHz.
+Therefore, if any interference disappears when the VDSL modem is turned off, then it is likely that it is caused either by VDSL itself or by the power supply (typically a switched mode power supply) powering the VDSL modem. - Secondly, VDSL uses the HF spectrum up to 17.664MHz.
 Therefore, if the interference is being caused by VDSL, then there should be a reduction in the level of interference above this frequency i.e. the 17m, 15m and higher frequency bands should be relatively free of interference.
 Thirdly, the VDSL spectrum has guard-bands between the upstream and downstream bands.
-These are around 50kHz wide and occur at the frequencies shown in the following diagram.
+These are around 50kHz wide and occur at the frequencies shown in the diagram on the following page.

-&lt;sup>2 Indeed some amateurs have reported that operation of an HF transmitter can cause nearby VDSL services to drop out.
+&lt;sup>3 Indeed some amateurs have reported that operation of an HF transmitter can cause nearby VDSL services to drop out.